 Online journal articles, eBooks and documents often open as PDFs.
 You can annotate these directly on-screen, and save your annotated version.

-When you have opened the PDF in your browser, click on the 'Download' icon on the top right-hand side of the document, then 'Open with', making sure Adobe Reader is selected.
+When you have opened the PDF in your browser, click on the 'Download' icon on the top right-hand side of the document, then 'Open with', making sure your PDF reader of choice is selected.
 When you have finished reading and annotating, choose 'Save as' from the File menu to save it to your home-drive or another location.

 Evernote also offers the capacity to annotate PDFs, as well as providing other useful note-making and record-keeping functions.